HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/Redis/RedisInstall.md

 ```
 cat /sys/kernel/mm/transparent_hugepage/enabled
 ```
-*Socket Max Conections (somaxconn):* If missconfigured, the following warning can be printed to the logs:
+*Socket Max Connections (somaxconn):* If missconfigured, the following warning can be printed to the logs:
 ```
 WARNING: The TCP backlog setting of 511 cannot be enforced because /proc/sys/net/core/somaxconn is set to the lower value of 128.
 ```